pestphp/docs/arch-testing.md

 Architecture testing enables you to specify expectations that test whether your application adheres to a set of architectural rules, helping you maintain a clean and sustainable codebase.

+By utilizing the Pest Architecture Testing tool, you can leverage a broad range of expectations that are specifically designed to assess the architecture of your application.
+The expectations are defined by: Relative namespace, fully qualified namespaces, or function names.
+Here is a comprehensive list of the expectations at your disposal.

 <div class="collection-method-list" markdown="1">

 - [`toOnlyUse()`](#expect-toOnlyUse)